magdarosa/markdown-cv/index.md

 - Web software development and maintenance utilising ASP, Javascript, XML and Microsoft SQL Server.

-- Development of a system that controls projects utilising ASP, Javascript and Microsoft SQL Server.

 - Software testing using test guides and documentation.